twantonie/MoneybirdAPI/README.md

 # MoneybirdAPI
-A moneybird API that interfaces with moneybird using REST
+A moneybird API that interfaces with moneybird using REST, it can display the sent and received JSON files and is set up to interface solely with the ERC'69 account